 3req-missing -> evidence_admission

-4req-vary -> generation_stabilityResearch benchmarks help compare methods, but they don't execute this carrier feed, prompt, citation format, or customer route.
+4req-vary -> generation_stabilityResearch benchmarks help compare methods, but they don't execute this incident feed, prompt, citation format, or serving route.
 Use external datasets for breadth and product regressions for release:

 | Artifact | Teaches or tests | Place in this workflow |